NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 extracted from Digital Globe multispectral images, such as band
 7. (Note that all these bands have the same XML camera model.)

-Then, few vertices on the water-ground boundary can be picked in the ortho image ``run/run-DRG.tif`` and saved as an ``Esri shapefile,`` for example, named ``shoreline.shp``.
+Then, vertices on the water-ground boundary can be picked in the ortho image ``run/run-DRG.tif`` and saved as an ``Esri shapefile,`` for example, named ``shoreline.shp``.
 This can be accomplished in any GIS tool, for example, in QGIS.
 The ASP ``stereo_gui`` program can be used as well, as described in :numref:`poly`.

-It is very important to pick such vertices, say about 15-25 of them (the more the better), over the full extent of the area of interest, or else the plane may not be accurate.
+It is very important to pick many such vertices, say about 15-25 of them (the more the better), over the full extent of the area of interest, or else the plane may not be accurate.
 It is not important for the obtained polygonal shape to be "pretty", or if the edges cross land or